3.0 Academic Information

 All adjustments should be requested via email by the faculty member to the Graduate Studies Office with the student copied.
 The Graduate Office will place the permit and send confirmation of the schedule change.

 During the first semester of study, the student should begin to work with their primary professor to form their degree plan which the Program Manager will use as a reference for scheduling classes thereafter.
-A completed degree plan should be submitted to the Graduate Coordinator and the Graduate Studies Program Manager by March 15.
+A completed degree plan should be submitted to the Assistant Director for Graduate Studies and the Graduate Studies Program Manager by March 15.
 All course approvals come directly from the advising professor, and in the case of doctoral students’ Cognates, their cognate professor as well.

 Master’s and Graduate Certificate students will have courses outlined for them fulfilling all degree requirements, with the exception of nine credit hours for the Approved Studies in Music courses.
 These courses are solely approved by the student’s major Professor.
-The Graduate Studies Program Manager and Graduate Coordinator will support both student and Professor during advising sessions through discussion of the student’s interests and strengths.
+The Graduate Studies Program Manager and Assistant Director for Graduate Studies will support both student and Professor during advising sessions through discussion of the student’s interests and strengths.

 Doctoral students will have mandatory course work as outlined by the Graduate Studies Program Manager adhering to the student’s signed degree plan, but all development of their cognate study is done with their Professor directly.
 The student’s primary Professor and Cognate Professor should approve the subject and attendant coursework for a doctoral cognate.